OpenGL ES#

 Windows Setup#

-1. Copy PVRCarbon’s libEGL.dll, libGLESv2.dll, and PVRCarbon.dll to the executable directory.
-Alternatively, copy to any directory and add this path to the head of PATH.
+Copy PVRCarbon’s libEGL.dll, libGLESv2.dll, and PVRCarbon.dll to the executable directory.

-To be able to correctly pass down OpenGL ES calls from the PVRCarbon recorder libraries to the host implementation PVRCarbon needs to know the location of the OpenGL ES graphics libraries on the system.
-By default, PVRCarbon will attempt to locate them itself however this process isn’t infallible and it may be necessary to explicitly set these paths using PVRCARBON_host_library_egl and PVRCARBON_host_library_glesv2.
+To be able to correctly pass OpenGL ES calls from the PVRCarbon recorder libraries to the host implementation PVRCarbon needs to know the location of the OpenGL ES libraries on the system.
+By default, PVRCarbon will attempt to locate them however in some situations it may be necessary to explicitly set their location using PVRCARBON_host_library_egl and PVRCARBON_host_library_glesv2.

 set PVRCARBON_host_library_egl=<Path to the host libEGL.dll library>